-Admiral Lord Collingwood is the subject of Max Adam’s first historical biography, published by Weidenfeld and Nicholson.
-The origins of the book derive from when Max was asked to make a short series of films for Tyne-Tees Television about North-East heroes.
-Collingwood, whose statue stands looking out to sea at Tynemouth, was an obvious candidate; but he couldn’t find a book about Nelson’s second-in-command at Trafalgar.
-A Winston Churchill Fellowship allowed him to travel the world in Collingwood’s wake and correct the injustice done to one of England’s finest men by history.
+Admiral Lord Collingwood is the subject of Max Adam’s first historical biography, published by Weidenfeld and Nicholson (and now reprinted by Head of Zeus).
+The genesis of the book was a short series of films for Tyne-Tees Television about North-East heroes.
+Collingwood, whose statue stands looking out to sea at Tynemouth, was an obvious candidate; but Max couldn’t find a book about Nelson’s second-in-command at Trafalgar.
+A Winston Churchill Fellowship allowed him to travel the world in Collingwood’s wake and correct the injustice done by history to one of England’s finest men.

 Admiral Lord Collingwood, the eldest son of a Newcastle merchant, went to sea in 1761 at the age of thirteen.
-In his nearly fifty years in the Navy he rose to become a fine seaman, a master of gunnery, a battle commander the equal of his friend – and rival in love – Nelson.
-He was also an accomplished writer and wit, doting father, inveterate gossip and consummate diplomat and strategist.
+In his nearly fifty years in the Navy he rose to become a fine seaman, a master of gunnery and a battle commander the equal of his friend – and rival in love – Nelson.
+He was also an accomplished writer and wit, an environmentalist, a doting father, inveterate gossip and consummate diplomat and strategist.

 Admiral Collingwood: Nelson’s own hero is an intimate portrait of a forgotten British naval hero and a thrilling portrait of the glory years of the age of sail.

 ‘A compelling narrative.’
 Literary Review

 ‘A lucid, compact style which is a pleasure to read … Particularly effective in portraying the orchestrated chaos below deck in battle.’
 Spectator

 ‘A thoroughly enjoyable and most instructive read.’
 Pennant